South Korea seizes North Korean paintings due to sanctions

-SEOUL, South Korea (AP) — South Korea says it has stopped businessmen from bringing in North Korean paintings in a potential violation of UN sanctions.
+SEOUL, South Korea (AP) — South Korea says it has stopped businessmen from bringing in North Korean paintings in a potential violation of U.N. sanctions.

 Observers say similar incidents could occur frequently as South Korea's liberal government is pushing for deeper exchanges with North Korea.